agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 5. Face detection, analysis, and recognition - Face detection is a specialized form of object detection that locates human faces in an image.
 This can be combined with classification and facial geometry analysis techniques to recognize individuals based on their **facial features**.
 6. Optical character recognition (OCR) - Optical character recognition is a technique used to **detect and read text in image**

+Classification is used to predict categories of data.
+It can predict which category or class an item of data belongs to.
+In this example, a machine learning model trained by using classification with labeled data can be used to determine the type of bone fracture in a new scan that is not labeled already.
+Featurization is not a machine learning type.
+Regression is used to predict numeric values.
+Clustering analyzes unlabeled data to find similarities in the data.

 You can use Microsoft's Azure AI Vision to develop computer vision solutions.
 Some features of Azure AI Vision include:
 1. Image Analysis: capabilities for analyzing images and video, and extracting descriptions, tags, objects, and text.